 - Individual Discretionary Spending (Checking) – to be direct deposited in a fixed amount and used for discretionary spending.
 Arnie and I call this our “allowance.”
 I like to shop, and Arnie loves his fantasy football, and we agree on a set amount that we’re comfortable with using on ourselves.
 Having separate accounts gives us both some financial independence.

-Now, in case that sounds complicated, I’ve put together a template to help makes things a little easier.
+Now, in case all of the above sounds a little complicated, fear not!
+I’ve put together a template to help makes things a little easier.
 Click below to access the free library!